tanteckfang/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use Case: UC07 - Locating Students by Name**
+**Use Case: UC07 - Searching for students by name**

 **MSS**

-1. User enters a valid findstudent command with one or more keywords.
+1. User requests to find students by their names
-2. AddressBook displays a list of matching students with their details.
+2. NUSCoursemates displays matching students with their details.

     Use case ends.

 **Extensions**

 * 1a.
-The list is empty.
+User requests to find students in an empty NUSCoursemates.

   Use case ends.

-**Use Case: UC08 - Locating Students by Course**
+**Use Case: UC08 - Searching for students by course**

 **MSS**

-1. User enters a valid findcourse command with one or more keywords.
+1. User requests to find students by their courses.
-2. AddressBook displays a list of matching students with their details.
+2. NUSCoursemates displays matching students with their details.

     Use case ends.

 **Extensions**

 * 1a.
-The list is empty.
+User requests to find students by courses in an empty NUSCoursemates.

   Use case ends.